Pengor/chia-log-analysis/README.md

 * Phase 3 duration
 * Phase 4 duration
 * Total time
+* Copy time
 * Plot filename

 ### Why does this exist?
 I started doing some chia plotting and wanted to compare the performance of different settings used during plotting.
 I imagine there are other tools out there that do the same thing as this one, but it gave me an excuse to do some more C++ learning outside my typical ecosystem.
-If you find any bugs or want to see a feature added please feel free to open a new _Issue_.
+If you find any bugs or want to see a feature added please feel free to open a new [_Issue_](https://github.com/Pengor/chia-log-analysis/issues/new/choose).